gbdev/gbcompo21/README.md

 The rankings are decided according to the [JUDGING](#JUDGING) criteria.

 The entire prize pool is community funded.
 You can donate [here](https://github.com/sponsors/avivace?editing=true&frequency=one-time).
-GitHub will match your amount, doubling the effect on the prize pool!
+GitHub will match your amount (if your account is not new), doubling the effect on the prize pool!
 We're extremely grateful to the following contributors: LIST_OF_DONATORS

 ### OPEN SOURCE BONUS